-The purpose of this Annual Governance Statement (Statement) is to explain how the Police and Crime Commissioner (Commissioner) and the Chief Constable of Gwent have complied with their joint Manual of Corporate Governance (MoCG) during 2021/22 and in particular, the Code of Corporate Governance therein.
+The purpose of this Annual Governance Statement (Statement) is to explain how the Police and Crime Commissioner (Commissioner) and the Chief Constable of Gwent have complied with their joint Manual of Corporate Governance (MoCG) during 2022/23 and in particular, the Code of Corporate Governance therein.

 To this end, the Statement is written in two parts.
-Part one describes the governance arrangements in place during 2021/22.
+Part one describes the governance arrangements in place during 2022/23.
 Part two reports on the review of the effectiveness and the outcomes of these arrangements.

-This Statement assesses the governance arrangements in place during the 2021/22 financial year, so the entirety of the assessment period will be considered alongside the Coronavirus pandemic.
-Furthermore, the conclusion of the Statement, on whether or not the governance arrangements are fit for purpose, should generally reflect normal operations, i.e. to avoid assessing the elements of the governance and control systems which were paused/amended, as a matter of operational necessity during the height of the pandemic .
-However, as the Statement must be current at the time of its publication (normally the 31st July but this may be delayed as a result of any reoccurring implications of the Coronavirus pandemic), any impact on the Governance arrangements from the 1st April 2022 up to the publication date will be reflected.
+This Statement assesses the governance arrangements in place during the 2022/23 financial year, so the entirety of the assessment period will be considered alongside the wake of the Coronavirus pandemic.
+Furthermore, the conclusion of the Statement, on whether or not the governance arrangements are fit for purpose, should generally reflect normal operations, i.e. to avoid assessing the elements of the governance and control systems which were paused/amended, as a matter of operational necessity as a result of the pandemic or any other factor affecting normal operations.
+However, as the Statement must be current at the time of its publication (normally the 31st July but this may be delayed as a result of other factors), any impact on the Governance arrangements from the 1st April 2023 up to the publication date will be reflected.